FabianPlum/OmniTrax/README.md

 ![](images/install_05.jpg)

 There may be a few **warnings** displayed throughout the installation process, however, as long as no errors occur, all should be good.
 If the installation is successful, a **check mark** will be displayed next to the Add-on and the console should let you know that "[...] all looks good here!".
+Once the installation is completed, you can launch blender with regular user-privileges.

 ![](images/install_06.jpg)